LeoSSpecht/telegram-bot/README.md

 # telegram-bot

-A telegram bot that scans for messages and automatically buys meme coins
+A telegram bot that scans for messages and automatically buys meme coins, mimicking meme coins whale movements.

 # Requirements
 - Python and venv installed